ronaldbaltus/rebels-dotnet-api-example/README.md

 I wanted to challenge myself how I would setup a new project with my current state of mind that is easily maintainable, easy to expand and not to dependend on 3rd party packages.

+## Version A

 I have chosen to create a very dependency minimal project with CQRS and UnitOfWork pattern.
 The idea is that CQRS Project isn't aware of the EntityFramework dependency, so that you deviate to another database store.
 The other idea is that CQRS Project isn't aware of being a HTTP API either.
 This way you could create an CLI project for example as well, firing of CQRS messages through the system, and maybe I will add those in the future just to prove a point :)
+I also made a [simpler version of this setup](https://github.com/ronaldbaltus/rebels-dotnet-api-example/tree/version-b), where the there is a hard dependency on Entity Framework on the data project.

 What is your opinion of this setup?
 Is it future proof?
 Do you think it is maintainable and expandable?